Department of Accounting, Finance, and Economics

 ACCT 5311.
 Managing Information Systems.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

 Studies the management and use of information and technology as a resource to create competitive businesses, manage global operations, provide useful products and quality services to customers, whether public or private.
-Examines unformation systems management, intellectual property, privacy, organizational and societal impact, legal issues, ethics, security issues, decision making, strategic information systems, and management and organizational support systems.
-Prerequisites: BCIS 5301 or approval of department head.
+Examines information systems management, intellectual property, privacy, organizational and societal impact, legal issues, ethics, security issues, decision making, strategic information systems, and management and organizational support systems.

 ACCT 5315.
 Estate and Gift Tax.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).